 Honda’s electric SUVs in the North American market for the 2024 model year will include one from the Honda brand and the other from Acura.

-The report says that GM will begin manufacturing two crossover EVs, one Honda model and one Acura model, within four years.
+In January, autonews.com indicated that the U.S. production of the Honda CR-V EV derived from the next-gen Honda CR-V could begin in 2023.
+The report said that GM would begin manufacturing two crossover EVs, one Honda, and one Acura model, within four years.
 The Honda model will arrive first, and it will roll out of GM’s Ramos Arizpe plant.
-This factory is currently responsible for the Chevrolet Blazer and Chevrolet Equinox (and also the Holden Equinox).
+This factory is currently responsible for producing the Chevrolet Blazer and Equinox.

 Honda CR-V Electric FAQs